 “Where he’s playing now, he’s never played in the back before.
 He was always in the attacking side of things,” Martin said.
 “He’s so smart and adaptable that you can basically put him anywhere on the pitch and he will succeed.”

-The Loudoun United are set to play host to the Indy Eleven at 7:30 p.m.
-Saturday at Audi Field in Washington, D.C., home of the D.C.
-United, though Lundegard will not be with the team.
+The Loudoun United played host to the Indy Eleven on Saturday at Audi Field in Washington, D.C., home of the D.C.
+United, though Lundegard was not be with the team.
 He does expect to be with the team thereafter.